Chandigarh Dynamos

-Chandigarh Dynamos are a Premier Hockey League team based in Chandigarh, Punjab.
-The team captain is Rajpal Singh.
+Chandigarh Dynamos were a Premier Hockey League team based in Chandigarh, Punjab.
+The team captain was Rajpal Singh.

 History

 During the 2004 season, the Chandigarh Dynamos played in tier 2.
 Their goalkeeper Gurkirat Mann was adjudged the best goalkeeper for the 2004 season.
 Following their win, they were promoted to tier 1, where they finished runners-up in the 2006 season.
 In the 2008 season, the Dynamos finished runners-up.

-Team Line-Up
+Team line-up

-Players

 The squad as of 20 December 2004 is as follows.